simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/CTG_9_objects/LSN_01_module/module_ENU.md

 **All the configuration objects are part of a module, corresponding to the export unit of Simplicité**.

 Simplicité is configured via **configuration objects** that provide the description of the application.
-These objects are business objects, fields, templates, actions, etc. E.g. Developers create their application on a development instance and export their module on a production instance.
+These objects are business objects, fields, templates, actions, etc.

 ### How to create a Module ?